trskop/command-wrapper/man/command-wrapper-config.1.md

 :   Run as interpreter for the Dhall language.

 \--\[no-]allow-imports
 :   Controls whether imports in the input expression are allowed or not.
+By
+    default imports are allowed.

 \--\[no-]alpha
 :   Perform α-normalisation of Dhall expression.
+By default α-normalisation is
+    not performed.

 \--\[no-]annotate
 :   Add a type annotation to the output.
+Type annotations aren't included by
+    default.

 \--dhall-repl
 :   Interpret Dhall expressions in a REPL.

 \--dhall-diff
 :   Render the difference between the normal form of two Dhall expressions.

+\--dhall-freeze
+:   Add integrity checks to import statements of a Dhall expression.

+\--\[no-]remote-only
+:   Specifies if integrity checks should be added to only remote imports or to
+    all imports.
+By default they are added only to remote imports.

 \--dhall-hash
 :   Compute semantic hashes for Dhall expressions.